shivannis/xandr-docs-public/xandr-docs/articles/curate/video-viewability.md

 **How can I optimize to more highly viewable inventory?**

-Viewability measurement is included in the
-<a href="advertiser-video-analytics-report.md"
-class="xref">advertiser-video-analytics-report.html</a> and
-<a href="network-video-analytics-report.md" class="xref">Member Video
-Analytics Report</a> , which provide reporting down to the individual tag/placement or site domain.
+Viewability measurement is included in the [advertiser-video-analytics-report](../invest/advertiser-video-analytics-report.md) and [Member Video Analytics Report](network-video-analytics-report.md), which provide reporting down to the individual tag/placement or site domain.
 This enables clients to update targeting to either include or exclude high or poor performing placements.